On this page

 International education agents play an important role in helping students make the best decisions for their future studies.

-When ready, you log in to our agent portal to submit and manage applications.
+When ready, you log into the QUT Application Portal to submit and manage applications.

 Important dates applying to study